Celeste Barber: Instagram

-In Early January 2015, the earliest instances of Barber recreating photos of celebrities and famous women began to emerge on her Instagram.
-Celeste and her sister would send each other text messages back and forth of how women are supposed to do everyday activities and they began to poke fun at the depiction.
+In early January 2015, the earliest instances of Barber recreating photos of celebrities began to emerge on her Instagram, after Celeste and her sister had been sending each other text messages of how women are supposed to do everyday activities and poking fun at the depiction.
+She posted her photos to Instagram with the hashtag "#celestechallengeaccepted".
+After posting only a few, one in which Barber imitated a photo of Kim Kardashian in flimsy lingerie, lying on a mound of dirt went viral.
+Her posts showed up how absurd and false celebrity social media accounts are.

 In September 2018, Barber was featured in comedy videos released by Tom Ford.
-The three videos, posted to Celeste and Ford's respective Instagram accounts, show Ford teaching Barber how to walk in his shows, while she attempts to sneak some of the clothes home in her bag.
+The three videos, posted to Barber's and Ford's respective Instagram accounts, show Ford teaching Barber how to walk in his shows, while she attempts to sneak some of the clothes home in her bag.
 The video played at the after party of Ford's show, which opened New York Fashion Week.
-The videos come after the pair collaborated on a previous comedy video featuring Ford and Celeste vigorously making out in an airport terminal.
+The videos come after the pair collaborated on a previous comedy video featuring Ford and Barber vigorously making out in an airport terminal.